nakshinthala/grants/template.md

+Note: this is a discussion daft of the grant program, subject to approval of the Magma Core Foundation Governing Board.

 # Template for Submission

 Please create an issue in the grant repo and use this submission template for an easier submission build out